This article is part of a larger series on How to Do Payroll.

 Arizona has different stipulations regarding final paychecks depending on whether the employee resigned (voluntary termination) or was terminated by the company (involuntary termination).

 - Voluntary Termination: Must be paid on the next regularly scheduled pay period

 - Involuntary Termination: Must be paid within seven business days or at the next regularly scheduled pay period, whichever comes first

 If you find yourself needing to print a check for a terminated employee quickly, use one of our recommended free ways to print payroll checks online.

 Arizona HR laws mostly follow federal guidelines, with the exception of sick leave and child labor laws.

 Arizona mandates that you report new hires within 20 days of the hire date.
 You can report on using the Arizona New Hire Reporting Form.

-Arizona mandates sick leave for all employees regardless if the employee works full or part time.
+Arizona mandates sick leave for all employees regardless of if the employee works full- or part time.
 Besides that, all other leave follows federal law.

 - Breaks and Lunches: Arizona does not mandate employers to provide breaks to employees.